jina-ai/finetuner/docs/walkthrough/using-callbacks.md

                     __main__.py:231
 ```

-This callback is triggered at the end of both training and evaluation batches, to record the losses of the two data sets, and is triggered a third time at the end of each epoch to evaluate the performance of the current model using the monitored metric and then record this model if it performs better than the best model so far.

 ## EarlyStopping

-Similarly to the best model checkpoint callback, the early stopping callback measures a given metric at the end of every epoch and saves the best performing model at the end of the fitting process.
-Unlike the best model checkpoint callback, the early stopping callback will end the fitting process early if the metric does not improve enough between successive runs.
-Since the best model is only used to assess the rate of improvement, only the monitored metric is needed and so the model itself is not saved.
+Similarly to the best model checkpoint callback, the early stopping callback measures a given metric at the end of every epoch.
+Unlike the best model checkpoint callback, the early stopping callback does not save the best model; only the monitored metric is recorded between runs in order to assess the rate of improvement.

 Below is some example output for a run with the early stopping callback followed by the output for the same run without the early stopping callback, and then the python code used to create the run.
 The output for the run with early stopping finished after just ten epochs whereas the other run finished all twenty epochs, resulting in nearly twice the runtime.
 That said, the resulting loss value of the early stopping run is only 0.284, compared to the full run's 0.272, less than five percent higher.
 The early stopping callback can be used in this way to reduce the amount of training time while still showing improvement.